christianmessado/christianmessadoceamls26.github.io/pages/about-my-mentor.md

   image: /assets/images/graduate-student-mentor.svg
   website: https://example.com/alex-morgan
   bio: |
-    John is a PhD candidate working on adaptive systems and embedded machine learning.
-    They've been an incredible mentor — patient with my questions and great at helping me connect ideas across disciplines.
+   John Olajide Tanimola is a Ph.D. student in Computer Engineering at Morgan State University and holds a Master of Science degree.
+As the graduate mentor for our CEAMLS      Summer AI Research Internship, he provides guidance in artificial intelligence, machine learning, computer vision, and engineering research.
+Throughout the program, he      has supported our team in conducting literature reviews, developing research methodologies, implementing deep learning models, and presenting research findings.
+His         mentorship has played an important role in helping us develop both technical skills and a deeper understanding of the research process.

-    Outside of research, John organizes weekly reading groups and is a strong advocate for undergraduate research participation.
+    Outside of research, John is a very great guy who likes to go watch soccer in his freetime

 faculty_mentor:
   name: Dr. Steve Efe